googleapis/google-cloud-node/packages/handwritten/README.md

 errors.report('Something broke!');

 ```
-This module provides custom Stackdriver Error Reporting support for Node.js applications.
+This module provides custom Cloud Error Reporting support for Node.js applications.
-[Stackdriver Error Reporting](https://cloud.google.com/error-reporting/) is a feature of
+[Cloud Error Reporting](https://cloud.google.com/error-reporting/) is a feature of
 Google Cloud Platform that allows in-depth monitoring and viewing of errors reported by
 applications running in almost any environment.